SoftwareAG/c8y-docs/content/reference/device-management-library-bundle/alarms.md

     `306,c8y_TemperatureAlarm`

 ### Clearing alarms
 When a device detects that the local alarm status was resolved it must clear the alarm.
-This is done by updating the alarm status to "CLEARED"
+This is done by updating the alarm status to CLEARED.

 <table>
 <colgroup>